 Google’s USP might be in the way they connect people with information, whereas Amazon’s might be providing whatever product you need quickly, efficiently, and at as low a cost as possible.

-Figuring out what your USP is can take time, but it’s a crucial piece of your brand.
-Knowing what it is can help you sell better to your existing customers, and more importantly possible customers.
+Figuring out your USP can take time, but it’s crucial to your brand.
+Knowing what it is can help you sell better to your existing customers and, more importantly, possible customers.

 Anything else you’d like us to know?

-It’s always good to leave the floor open to unexpected responses or feedback.
-You can’t possible ask every single question, nor can you know in advance what might be top of mind for your customers.
+Leaving the floor open to unexpected responses or feedback is always good.
+You can’t possibly ask every single question, nor can you know in advance what might be top of mind for your customers.

-Asking this question not only gives your customers the chance to mention anything they feel is important, it gives you insight into what’s important to them.
+Asking this question not only gives your customers the chance to mention anything they feel is important but also gives you insight into what’s important to them.

-It also gives your customer the last word and makes it clear that you’re not just interested in your own questions.
+It also gives your customer the last word and clarifies that you’re not just interested in your own questions.